-Research shows that women do learn differently from men and Jean herself is a leader in that research.
+Research shows that the ways women and men are socialized do impact their learning preferences and Jean herself is a leader in that research.

 “Women also still need safe spaces in which to say they don’t know or speak about uncomfortable topics.
 Creating safe spaces gives women the opportunity to discuss issues related to power, not an easy topic to broach in everyday conversation.
 As they reflect concretely on their unique contexts—where they live, the land they own, and their relationships to others—a window may open on how issues of land and gender may play out on the ground.” (“One size does not fit all: Customizing conservation to a changing demographic.”
 Journal of Soil and Water Conservation, Wells and Eells 2011:138A139A)